Panama Papers: International banking

-The OECD, the G20, or the European Union could also institute another list for countries that are inadequate in more than one area.
+The OECD, the G20, or the European Union could also institute another list of countries that are inadequate in more than one area.
 Countries meeting none of these criteria, such as Panama, Vanuatu and Lebanon, would go on the blacklist.
 Countries that meet only one criterion would go on the greylist.
 In April 2016, if this greylist had been in place it would have included nine countries: Antigua and Barbuda, Bahrain, Brunei, Dominica, Liberia, Nauru, Samoa, Tobago and the United Arab Emirates.